-And, employers cannot use background information to discriminate.
-Contact the Equal Employment Opportunity Commission (EEOC) if you suspect the background check was used in a discriminatory way.
+Employers cannot use background information to discriminate.
+Contact the Equal Employment Opportunity Commission (EEOC) if you suspect a background check was used in a discriminatory way.
 It is discrimination to make a hiring decision based on race, national origin, sex, religion, disability, genetic information, and age (for candidates 40 or older).

 Information Included in a Background Check